Universal framework for anisotropic particles with resonance laws and splitting

 where $\psi_{n}$ is an electric potential eigenstate that exists without a source for the eigenpermittivity tensor $\overleftrightarrow{\epsilon_n}=\overleftrightarrow{\epsilon_{1n}}$ inside the inclusion and $\overleftrightarrow{\epsilon_n}=I\epsilon_{2}$ in the host medium ($I$ is the identity matrix).
 Note that the physical permittivity tensor $\overleftrightarrow{\epsilon_{1}}(\omega)$ generally depends on $\omega$ and the resonances occur when it approximately satisfies the eigenpermittivity relations.
 Clearly, $\boldsymbol{E}_{n}=\nabla\psi_{n}$ have to satisfy the boundary conditions at the particle interface.
-Once the source-free Laplace's equation and the boundary conditions are satisfied, these functions will be eigenstates or modes of the system by definition.
-In addition to the challenge that the symmetry of the material/crystal differs from the symmetry of the inclusion, Laplace's equation has to be satisfied for anisotropic media, namely $\epsilon_{1i}\neq\epsilon_{1j}.$ As a result, the widely-employed spherical harmonics are in general not eigenstates of anisotropic spherical particles.
-In Fig. 1, left column, we present isotropic, uniaxial, and biaxial spheres, which are the most common types of spheres.
+Once anisotropic Laplace's equation and the boundary conditions are satisfied, these functions will be eigenstates or modes of the system by definition.
+In Fig. 2, left column, we present isotropic, uniaxial, and biaxial particles, which are the \emph{most prevalent} types of particles.

-We now analyze the eigenmodes and eigenpermittivities of such anisotropic spheres.
+We now derive the eigenmodes and eigenpermittivities of such anisotropic spheres.
 We start with the dipole response and proceed to the high-order mode responses.
-The anisotropic dipole eigenstates and eigenpermittivities of a sphere can be deduced from the scattering analyses in the literature \cite{bohren2008absorption} and read for a dipole mode oriented along $z$
+The anisotropic dipole eigenstates and eigenpermittivities can be deduced from the scattering analyses in the literature \cite{bohren2008absorption} and read for a dipole mode oriented along $z$

+where $a$ is the sphere radius.
 While these eigenstates and eigenpermittivities appear to be identical to the isotropic ones \cite{bohren2008absorption}, here the modes are oriented along the resonant crystal axis independently of the incoming field polarization, even though the polarization direction does affect the excitation magnitude.